 It ended up that he did something that made me gape, both in wonder at his character and also in concern that he might be found out for being something other than a dashing man in second class: he paid for the meals of everyone in third class, and even paid for the kitchen staff to deliver those meals personally.

-“I will check on them later to see if they have been duly served,” he smiled pleasantly but warningly at the head chef.
+“I will check on them later to see if they have been duly served,” he smiled pleasantly at the head chef.
 “If they have but a single complaint, you and I, sir, will have more words.”

 The chef didn’t seem up to the challenge.
 He swallowed hard and nodded with the same intensity, his triple chins wobbling.